Our Policies and Approach

 Barley

-To reduce greenhouse gas (GHG) emissions originating in raw ingredients, Suntory Group is collaborating with malt supplier Muntons, agricultural consulting firm Future Food Solutions, and barley farmers, and implementing a range of initiatives in a project to procure barley for malting produced through regenerative agriculture*1 in the United Kingdom.
+To reduce GHG emissions originating from raw ingredients, Suntory Group is collaborating with malt supplier Muntons, agricultural consulting firm Future Food Solutions, and barley farmers to implement a range of initiatives in a project to procure barley for malting produced through regenerative agriculture*1 in the United Kingdom.

 Through agricultural approaches such as the use of cover crops*2 and no-till farming, the project hopes to reduce GHG emissions from agriculture by 50% within five years while regenerating soil biodiversity, enhancing soil fertility, reducing chemical fertilizer and pesticide use, and using water more effectively.